QuOp Functions

 Parameter Map Function

 Defines a mapping from a reduced “free” parameter vector to the full variational-parameter vector used by a QVA.
-This allows you to optimise only a subset of parameters while reconstructing the complete vector internally.
+This allows you to optimise over a smaller parameter space while the mapping function reconstructs the complete vector internally.

 Typical structure: